 From the Bay to the Earth

-For the third consecutive year, Annapolis Rotary is working with the non-profit Annapolis Green to make the Crab Feast a ZERO-Waste event.
+For the fourth consecutive year, Annapolis Rotary is working with the non-profit Annapolis Green to make the Crab Feast a ZERO-Waste event.
 That means that after our feasters have feasted and the cleanup is finished, NOTHING will go to the landfill!
 All our waste will be either recycled or composted.